3xWangDot/3xWangDot.github.io/_pages/about.md

 NEWS:
 ======
-*August 2019*: One paper accepted to IEEE TPAMI.
+*August 2019*: One paper accepted to the IEEE TPAMI.

 *July 2019*: One paper accepted to the ICCV 2019.